MCPI-Revival/minecraft-pi-reborn/docs/INSTALL.md

 ## Instructions

 > [!TIP]
-> To integrate it with your application launcher,
+> To integrate the game with your desktop environment,
-> open the game launcher, click `About`, and click `Create Desktop Entry`.
+> open the game launcher, select `About`, and click `Create Desktop Entry`.

 ### AppImage (Linux)
 The first supported way to install MCPI-Reborn is with an [AppImage](https://appimage.org).